Lenovo Legion Pro 5i 16 Core i7-13700HX vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Frequently Asked Questions

-Lenovo Legion Pro 5i 16 Core i7-13700HX excels if you value high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
-HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is better if you prioritize premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
-Pick based on your budget and daily use.
+Lenovo Legion Pro 5i 16 Core i7-13700HX is the better choice if you prioritize high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
+HP Spectre x360 14" 2-in-1 Core Ultra 7 155H wins if you value premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure